-The NJR investigated ways of providing patients with online access to their data
+The NJR trialled ways of providing patients with online access to their data

 The NJR shared data through its Public and Patient Guide and supported patient blogs

 Each year, the NJR produces a Public and Patient Guide to its Annual Report.
-In Autumn 2013, the NJR published both an Executive Summary and full Public and Patient Guide [link] as part of its commitment to finding the best way possible of sharing NJR information with patients, their family, friends and carers.
+In September 2015, the NJR published its executive summary and public patient guides as part of its commitment to finding the best way possible of sharing NJR information with patients, their family, friends and carers.

 Sharing patient stories